dh-epfl-students/student-project-howtos/README.md

 - open the URL in your web browser
   - `http://iccluster0XX.iccluster.epfl.ch:XXXX` if you configured remote access
   - `http://localhost:XXXX` if you use a SSH tunnel
-- if everything is ok then exit the screen (`Ctr-a d`).
+- if everything is ok then detach the screen (`Ctr-a d`).
 You can now work in the notebook, open and close your browser as you want, it will keep running.